Rock 'n' Roll History for

 May 24

 Billy Joel was sued by his former drummer for hundreds of thousands of dollars in unpaid royalties.
-Liberty Devitto claimed that Joel hadn't paid him proper royalties for 10 years of his work.
+Liberty Devitto claimed that Joel hadn't paid him proper royalties for ten years of his work.
 Devitto was Joel's drummer from 1975 until 2005, when he said he was abruptly kicked out of the band without so much as a phone call.
+The suit would be settled a year later for undisclosed terms.

 2010 - ClassicBands.com